shawd4586/Comparison-Methods-of-Neural-Coefficients-to-Solve-Classification-Problem/README.md

-# Comparison-of-Optimization-Methods-of-Neural-Network and Logistic regrresion on Irish dataset
+# Comparison of Optimization Methods of Neural Network and Logistic regrresion on Iris dataset